US to ban travel from South Africa, 7 other African nations due to COVID-19 variant - NewsBreak

 In response, the United States joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa.

-The White House did not give details on the new travel ban except to say the restrictions will not apply to returning U.S. citizens or permanent residents, who will continue to be required to test negative before their travel.Stocks sink on new COVID variant; Dow loses 905 points
+The White House did not give details on the new travel ban except to say the restrictions will not apply to returning U.S. citizens or permanent residents, who will continue to be required to test negative before their travel.COVID-19 in Arkansas: Active cases fall, hospitalizations jump

 Medical experts, including the WHO, warned against any overreaction before the variant that originated in southern Africa was better understood.
 But a jittery world feared the worst nearly two years after COVID-19 emerged and triggered a pandemic that has killed more than 5 million people around the globe.